sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 * Generate a count matrix with `flair.py quantify` by using the isoforms fasta and `reads_manifest.tsv`.

 !!! danger "Paths in `reads_manifest.tsv`"
     The paths in `reads_manifest.tsv` are relative, e.g. `reads/striatum-5238-batch2.fastq.gz` points to a file relative to the directory from which you are running `flair.py quantify`.
 So the directory from which you are running the command should contain the directory `reads`.
-If not, modify the paths in the file to e.g. full paths otherwise.
+If not, modify the paths in the file accordingly (use full paths if you are not sure).

 * Now you can do several things:
     * Do a differential expression analysis.
 In `scripts/` there's a basic R script to do the analysis.
+Go to `[SERVERIP]:8787` to login to RStudio server.
     * Investigate the isoform usage with the flair script `plot_isoform_usage.py`
     * Investigate productivity of the different isoforms.